nathanknguyen/Project1/README.md

 ## Title
-DINE & FLICK
+DINE N' CHUG (formerly DINE N' FLICK)

 ## Description:
-For people that want to have a good meal before or after watching a movie, using their zip code and with the help of google maps they can find theaters around that area.
+For people that want to have a good drink before or after watching a movie, using their zip code and with the help of google maps they can find theaters around that area.

 ## User Story

 AS a user
-I WANT TO find a restaurant and theater using my zip code.
+I WANT TO find a breweries and theater using my zip code.
-SO THAT  i can find a restaurant to eat at then watch a movie afterwards or vice versa.
+SO THAT  i can find a brewery to drink at then watch a movie afterwards or vice versa.

-IT IS DONE when i open the page.
+IT IS DONE when I open the page.
-THEN it shows me on a map the nearest theaters/restaurants  to me.
+THEN it shows me on a map the nearest theaters/breweries  to me.
-THEN i select my choices and give an address to them.
+THEN I select my choices and give an address to them.

 ## Acceptance Criteria

 Given

-When I input nearest restaurant and theater near me
+When I input nearest breweries and theater near me

 Then I am presented with the nearest location of the theater or restaurant